What is sustainable travel and why is it important? Why should an average traveler be concerned about it?

 You can also reduce your international travel CO2 footprint simply by exploring more local destinations.

 With all the “eye-opening” exotic destinations we often forget about the beauty that is just “behind the corner”.

-You will hardly surprise many people today by your annual visit to some exotic distant country.
+You will hardly surprise many people today with your annual visit to some exotic distant country.
 Yet you might discover an awesome “unknown” place not that far from where you live.
 Just look around.
-There are many gems very close-by.
+There are many gems very close by.

 #8: Sustainable Travel During Off-Season – Shoulder Season

 I almost never travel abroad during the peak season in summer.
 We have truly secluded and beautiful places here in Latvia.
 Why should I spend my hard-earned money to be swallowed by crowds of other tourists somewhere else?